tedmoore/schelp2/docs/Classes/TreeView.md

 ### Interaction
 ### `canSort`
  Whether the user can sort the items by clicking on a column header.
 When setting to `true`, the items will be sorted immediately according to the current sorting column.
 While `true`, the view will also automatically sort new items.
 The default is `false`.
-See also: [#-sort](#-sort).
+See also: [sort](#sort).

 ### Actions
 ### `itemPressedAction`